pengan1987/Openfire-GCM/README.md

 Known bugs
 ============

-"Fire GCM event only if target user has no available ressource." is not working.
+"Fire GCM event only if target user has no available ressource." seems to work now, but no further testing than a few messagen with 2 accounts at the moment!